 Earl Williams and the Worldwide Church of God

 The Sabbath that WCG's so-called "Christmas Eve sermon" took place, I clearly remember people rushing about in excitement.
 I was clueless as to what was happening.
-I remember hearing two things at church:
+I remember hearing two things at services:

 - There's a showdown in Georgia.
-God's Apostle (Tkach, Sr.) is going to set that man (Mr. Williams) straight!
+God's Apostle (Tkach, Sr.) is going to set that man (Earl Williams) straight!

 - There are some BIG changes coming our way!
 Didn't you know?